jdavifranco/moviealikemobile/README.md

 ## 📈 Future Enhancements

-To further showcase advanced development skills, the roadmap for this project includes:
+This project is actively developed.
+Future plans to expand its capabilities include:

--   **✅ Robust Automated Testing:**
-    -   Implement comprehensive Unit and Widget tests for the Domain and Presentation layers.
+-   **✅ Robust Automated Testing:** Implement a full suite of Unit, Widget, and Integration tests to ensure code quality and prevent regressions.
-    -   Add Integration tests for key user flows.
--   **✅ CI/CD Automation:**
-    -   Set up a GitHub Actions workflow to run tests and linters on every push and pull request.
+-   **✅ CI/CD Automation:** Set up a GitHub Actions workflow to automate testing and build processes.
--   **✅ User Authentication & Cloud Sync:**
-    -   Integrate Firebase Authentication and sync user data (like watchlists) with Firestore.
+-   **✅ User Authentication & Cloud Sync:** Integrate Firebase Authentication to allow users to sync their watchlists and preferences across devices.

 ---